tkubica12/azurestack-lab/ApplicationPlatforms.md

 Go to Azure Stack portal and run Kubernetes wizard.
 We will create non-HA cluster with one master node and for worker nodes use 2 nodes.
 Enter your service principal (application id), secret and also paste your public SSH key.

-Now we have some time to understand Kubernetes basics.
+Now we have some time to learn Kubernetes basics.
 Instructor will go throw [presentation in Czech](https://github.com/tkubica12/kubernetes-demo/raw/master/PPT-CZ/Kubernetes%20-%20jak%20funguje.pptx)

 When cluster is created we will need to grap connection details from master node and copy it to your notebook so we can connect to Kubernetes from it.
 Use [WinSCP](https://winscp.net/eng/download.php) and point it public IP of your master node and specify default username which is azureuser.
 Connect.